 In my testing, the WiFi performed extremely well and in my opinion, there is no need to use the separately sold Ethernet adapter.

 One very noticeable upgrade is the new remote that comes with the Fire TV Stick 4K.
-You will now be able to control your compatible TV, sound bar, and receiver with the new power, volume, and mute buttons.
+You will now be able to control your compatible TV, sound bar, and receiver with the new power, volume, and mute button.

 Best of all, you can do everything with the voice-activated feature, similar to the Amazon Fire TV Cube.